|Dates: ||1822 - 1898, 25 February|

 |Died: ||France, Cannes|

 English photographer whose financial success was based upon his sale in 1855 of a wholesale grocery business in Liverpool that made him financially independent.
-Frith made three journeys to the Middle East from 1857-60 and kept diaries of trips, highlighting the appalling conditions under which he worked.
+Frith made three journeys to the Middle East from 1857-60 and kept detailed notes on his photographs, highlighting the appalling conditions under which he worked.
 His superb photographs reveal none of this.
 On his return to the UK, he set up a photographic company, F. Frith and Company, to photograph tourist views in the British Isles and around the world, this became a thriving family business lasting until 1971.

 [With contributions by Pam Roberts]